-Incoming Residents
+Incoming Students

-- 2023-2024 Housing Application Opens: Tuesday, April 4 at 12 (noon)
+• 2024 - 2025 Housing Application Opens: April 2, 2024; 12:00 PM (noon)

-- Priority Application Deadline: Tuesday, May 9 by 11:59 PM (deadline extended from May 8)
+• Priority Application Deadline: May 7, 2024; 11:59 PM

 Abroad at AU Students

-Students participating in the Abroad at AU program will receive an email from Housing and Residence Life sharing the application process and available residence halls.
+Students participating in the Abroad at AU program receive an email from Housing and Residence Life sharing the application process and available residence halls.

-- 2023-2024 Housing Application Opens: Tuesday, April 4 at 12 (noon)
+• 2024 - 2025 Housing Application Opens: April 2, 2024; 12:00 PM (noon)

 Frequently Asked Questions

-General questions
+General Questions

 No. There is no residential requirement to live on-campus.
 However, almost all first-year students and many transfers chose to live with us to ensure their transition to AU is successful and they can connect with the larger AU community.

-First and second year students who meet the housing application deadlines are guaranteed housing.
-Third and fourth year students are provided the opportunity to apply for on-campus housing but are not guaranteed.
+First- and second-year students who meet the housing application deadlines are guaranteed housing.
+Third- and fourth-year students are provided the opportunity to apply for on-campus housing but are not guaranteed.
 We do not provide housing for graduate students.
 Off-campus housing support is offered through our off-campus housing page.

-All first and second-year resident students are required to enroll in a meal plan.
+All first- and second-year resident students are required to enroll in a meal plan.

 Visit One Card & Dining Services for more information.